xTriixrx/satpy-scrapy/README.md

    * '-fy4a': Instantiates FENGYUN-4A crawler to extract ever possible image for this vehicle.
    * '-fy2g': Instantiates FENGYUN-2G crawler to extract ever possible image for this vehicle.
    * '-gk2a': Instantiates GEO-KOMPSAT-2A crawler to extract every possible image for this vehicle.
+   * '-insat3d': Instantiates INSAT-3D crawler to extract every possible image for this vehicle.
+   * '-insat3dr': Instantiates INSAT-3DR crawler to extract every possible image for this vehicle.

 Long Arguments
    * '--help': Triggers help logging function.